Background

 The femme fatale doesn't give him that.
 So he's constantly motivated to pursue her.
 It's an endless chase.

-He, for the first time, he kind of self-administered therapy, actually, and it's a very, very dangerous process because the narcissist, when he's mortified, he goes through the compensation.
+For the first time, he kind of self-administered therapy, actually, and it's a very, very dangerous process because the narcissist, when he's mortified, he goes through decompensation.
 He loses all his defenses and he's a child.
-He's a child who has survived only because of his defenses and when this defense is a gun, he does not cope.
+He's a child who has survived only because of his defenses and when this defense is a gone, he does not cope.
 He does not survive.
 He's mortified.

-Romantic jealousy doesn't lead to introspection, doesn't lead to soul searching, only pain, only aggression, only aversion, only withdrawal, but rarely any question, self-questioning, self-doubt, self-analysis.
+Romantic jealousy doesn't lead to introspection, doesn't lead to soul searching, only pain, only aggression, only aversion, only withdrawal, but there's rarely any self-questioning, self-doubt, self-analysis.
 It's rare.
+Possessiveness is definitely not, but mortification does.

 The narcissist is mortified, is never mortified by the femme fatale because the femme fatale is taken to be, essentially, an incorrigible, viscous, hopeless, broken, damaged woman.